1st Squadron (Belgium)

-The 1st Squadron (1^{re} escadrille) is a Recce squadron in the Air Component of the Belgian Armed Forces.
-Based at Florennes air base, it is part of the 2nd Tactical Wing and operates the General Dynamics F-16 Block 20 MLU Fighting Falcon.
+The 1st Squadron (1^{re} escadrille) is a Recce squadron in the Belgian Air Force of the Belgian Armed Forces.
+Based at Florennes air base, it is part of the 2nd Tactical Wing and operates the F-35A Lightning II.

-The 1re Escadrille de Chasse was the first fighter squadron of the Belgian Air Component.
+The 1re Escadrille de Chasse was the first fighter squadron of the Belgian Air Force.
 The squadron was founded during World War I, reorganized into a dedicated fighter unit, and became part of a fighter wing before war's end.